jacobyan0/jacobyan0.github.io/people.md

 &nbsp;

 Ruoyang Xiong graduated from the University of Florida with a master’s in computer science.
-He has a strong interest in computer version, SLAM, and robotics.
+He has a strong interest in computer vision, SLAM, and robotics.
 Currently, he is working for Rockwell Automation as a senior software engineer.
 <br/>
 <br/>
 <br/>